 Addison is a very small village located in the state of New York.
 With a population of 1,716 people and three constituent neighborhoods, Addison is the 611th largest community in New York.
-Addison has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+Much of the housing stock in Addison was built prior to World War II, making it one of the older and more historic villages in the country.

-Addison is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Addison is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Addison is a village of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Addison who work in office and administrative support (17.70%), sales jobs (10.50%), and teaching (9.04%).
+There are especially a lot of people living in Addison who work in office and administrative support (17.73%), sales jobs (11.00%), and food service (8.56%).

 The people who call Addison home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Addison residents report their race to be White, followed by Native American.
-Important ancestries of people in Addison include Irish, German, Italian, and Dutch.
+The greatest number of Addison residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Addison include English, Irish, Italian, and French Canadian.

 The most common language spoken in Addison is English.
-Other important languages spoken here include Arabic and Spanish.
+Other important languages spoken here include Spanish and Arabic.